 Sarah wasn't half bad so I was kind of flattered by the idea.
 Even so, I tried strenuously to deny everything, explaining that I'd fallen asleep that way in a fever, but I really didn't have the energy to answer the range of accusations they'd flung at me.
 Besides they were having way too much fun with the idea to let me off that easy.

-1. Cut a hole in the top of the pumpkin.
+We've all done this before so I'm sorry if this seems sort of asinine but I'm gonna just go through it step by step for the sake of my own faulty thought process.1.
+Cut a hole in the top of the pumpkin.
 I like to use a victorinox (or vicki).
 It's a serrated knife commonly found on fishing boats around the world.
 This particular one is a favorite of crab fishermen because of it's thicker blade and tougher handle.
 The wimpier red handled ones are fine for some fisheries but they have a tendency to snap off, sending a sharp metal object flying through the air in a random direction.
 (I've seen people stabbed by these missiles, not fun.)

 2. Scoop out the guts and separate the seeds.
 Most of this can be done with your hands but I find a spoon and a sieve are useful.
 Whatever you do don't fall for those gimmicky carving kits that they sell at the super market.
 Those things are usually shoddily put together and don't work as well as they're advertised.